-Here is a summary of the discussions:
+Here is a summary of the various points of discussions across the months:

 - Busking e-service portal is useful for planning busking schedules and to profile themselves, with varied views on booking period and ideal timeframe for balloting of slots and busking durations.